auth0/auth0.net/docs-source/migrating-to-v4.md

 ## Difference between Version 3 and Version 4

-Version 3 of the Auth0.NET SDK can still be used for applications which does not use the new OIDC-conformant pipeline.
+Version 3 of the Auth0.NET SDK can still be used for applications which do not use the OIDC-conformant pipeline.
 For these applications you must install the following NuGet packages:

 * [Auth0.AuthenticationAPI](https://www.nuget.org/packages/Auth0.AuthenticationApi) Version 3.x
 * [Auth0.ManagementAPI](https://www.nuget.org/packages/Auth0.ManagementApi) Version 3.x